Poole & Portland Cruising Guide

 Explore The Jurassic Coast

 The Isle of Purbeck is famous for its Jurassic Coast and world heritage status.
 Stretching from Studland Bay to Exmouth, the Jurassic Coast boasts an extraordinary display of natural grandeur with coastal erosion uncovering 185 million years of geological history.
-Plus, not only is this area a place of historical significance, it is incredibly beautiful too, with brilliant white chalk cliffs towering over azure blue waters and golden sandy beaches.
-Here are just a few of the best places to visit by boat...
+Plus, not only is this area a place of historical significance, it’s also incredibly beautiful too, with brilliant white chalk cliffs towering over azure blue waters and golden sandy beaches.

 Studland Bay